northswiss/styleguide/how_to_test_your_application.md

 ```

 This is in a nutshell how to test the trip list.
 Of course, the test can be
-extended to interact with the flters, the cards and the pagination, but the
+extended to interact with the filters, the cards and the pagination, but the
 basic idea is the same.